Josesx506/eqphases/README.md

 `Dev Containers: Rebuild and Reopen in Container` and click it.
 The environment opens with all dependencies installed. <br>
 Major con is that all the waveform data has to be inside the repo to run predictions.
-You can detect phases using ``poetry run mlpicks -mdn munet -fp ./examples/data -frq 40 -fmax 19`
+You can detect phases using ``python seistools/pipelines/phase_picking.py -mdn munet -fp ./examples/data -frq 40 -fmax 19`

 > [!Note]
 > I used a relative path that references the project's root directory.
 Pointing to external